 Trimming the Prime Rib

-Make sure you tell the butcher that you are going to smoke the prime rib—butchers and meat markets generally think that the rib roast you buy is going to go in the oven and that you are going to cook it at a very high temperature for a short period of time before reducing the temperature to roast until done.
-For smoking, this process is going to be backward, and since we want the smoke flavor, there needs to be a way for that smoke to get to the actual meat.
+Make sure to tell your butcher that you will be smoking the prime rib.
+Butchers and meat markets generally assume that the rib roast you buy will be roasted in the oven at a very high temperature for a short period of time before reducing the temperature to finish cooking the meat.
+For smoking, this process will be reversed, to allow the smoke to permeate and flavor the meat.

-The conventional wisdom of prime rib is to leave a thick layer of fat all around the roast to help keep the meat moist.
-When it comes to smoking meat, however, you want to expose as much of the meat as possible to the flavorful smoke.
-The outer layer of fat on the typical rib roast is going to prevent the absorption of smoke flavor and the only parts that will have it are the ends.
-On a large roast, this is a problem.
-Also, since this roast will be slow-roasted, we won't worry as much about the meat drying out as we will with getting smoke flavor evenly distributed.
-For this reason, we want to trim away a good portion of the fat cap that sits on the opposite side of the bone side of the roast.
+The conventional wisdom about cooking prime rib is to leave a thick layer of fat all around the roast to help keep the meat moist.
+When it comes to smoking meat, however, you want to expose as much of the meat as possible to the flavorful smoke, and this outer layer of fat will prevent the even distribution and absorption of the smoke, leaving only the ends exposed.
+This is a problem with large roasts.
+Also, since the roast will be slow-roasted in the smoker, there is less worry about the meat drying out.
+For this reason, you want to trim away a good portion of the fat cap that sits on the opposite side of the bone-side of the roast.

-The bones (provided you are using a bone-in roast) can be removed and tied back in place or cut so that there is a kind of hinge between the bones and the roast.
-This gives you access to season underneath the meat, but it won't give access to the meat for the smoke to penetrate.
+The bones (provided you are using a bone-in roast) can be removed and tied back in place or cut so that there is a hinge between the bones and the roast.
+This allows access to underneath the meat to season, but it won't give access to the meat for the smoke to penetrate.

 Seasoning the Prime Rib